Beer-Braised Bratwurst & Onions (“Beer Brats”)

 Several beer brats in buns.

-Bratwurst is a German-style fresh link sausage popular in the Upper Midwest, home to many folks of German ethnicity.
-A specialty of Wisconsin, “beer brats” are a traditional game-day and Oktoberfest dish of juicy bratwurst simmered in beer and onions before grilling, and piled into rolls with lots of grainy mustard and sauerkraut (or other pickled vegetables).
-This is my one-skillet, weeknight version – no grilling required – that comes together in just 35 minutes.
+Bratwurst, like Philly cheesesteaks, is a game-day favorite—each with its own regional flair.
+In the Upper Midwest, bratwurst is a German-style fresh link sausage, and “beer brats” are a Wisconsin specialty perfect for football season or Oktoberfest.
+Juicy bratwurst is simmered in beer and onions, then grilled and piled into rolls with grainy mustard and sauerkraut (or other pickled veggies).
+My one-skillet, weeknight version skips the grill and comes together in just 35 minutes.
 Cooking the bratwurst in beer adds a delicious, slightly bitter flavor that complements the savoriness of the sausage and sweetness of the caramelized onions.

 What You’ll Need To Make Beer-Braised Bratwurst & Onions